crytic/building-secure-contracts/program-analysis/echidna/basic/testing-modes.md

 ## Assertions

-Using the "assertion" testing mode, Echidna will report an assert violation if:
+Using the `assertion` testing mode, Echidna will report an assert violation if:

 - The execution reverts during a call to `assert`.
 Technically speaking, Echidna will detect an assertion failure if it executes an `assert` call that fails in the first call frame of the target contract (so this excludes most internal transactions).
 - An `AssertionFailed` event (with any number of parameters) is emitted by any contract.
 This pseudo-code summarizes how assertions work: